mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } optional<T>;
 ~~~~~

-The tree hash a leaf node is the hash of leaf's `LeafNodeHashInput` object which
+The tree hash of a leaf node is the hash of leaf's `LeafNodeHashInput` object which
 might include a Key Package depending on whether or not it is blank.

 ~~~~~